Beulaville Elementary School

 - Category Attribute

-- Beulaville Elementary School's student population of 921 students has stayed relatively flat over five school years.
+- Beulaville Elementary School's student population of 907 students has declined by 6% over five school years.

 |Grades Offered||Grades Prekindergarten-8|

 - Beulaville Elementary School is ranked within the bottom 50% of all 2,561 schools in North Carolina (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 16:1 has decreased from 17:1 over five school years.